 The identification of two isolates that differed on wild and domesticated tomato indicated that there may be some natural genetic variation in B. cinerea linked to this phenotypic variation.
 To directly map B. cinerea genes that control differential virulence on wild versus domesticated tomatoes, we used the least-squared mean virulence of each isolate across all wild and all domesticated tomato genotypes as two traits.
-We also calculated a domestication sensitivity trait; the relative difference in lesion size for each isolate between domesticated and wild hosts.
+We also calculated a domestication sensitivity trait: the relative difference in lesion size for each isolate between domesticated and wild hosts.
 Using these three traits, we conducted bigRR GWA within B. cinerea to map genes in the pathogen that respond to domestication shifts in the plant.
-Using the mean lesion area of the B. cinerea isolates on the wild or domesticated tomato hosts identified a complex, highly polygenic pattern of significant SNPs, similar to the individual tomato accessions (Figure 4, Figure 7).
+The use of the mean lesion area of the B. cinerea isolates on the wild or domesticated tomato hosts uncovered a complex, highly polygenic pattern of significant SNPs similar to that of the individual tomato accessions (Figure 4, Figure 7).
 The significant SNP sets had a high degree of overlap between the wild phenotype and domesticated phenotype.
-In contrast, Domestication Sensitivity identified a more limited set of SNPs with less overlap to the mean lesion area on either Domesticated or Wild tomato (Figure 7).
+By contrast, analysis of domestication sensitivity identified a more limited set of SNPs with less overlap to the mean lesion area on either domesticated or wild tomato (Figure 7).
 To query the underlying gene functions for these B. cinerea loci, we called genes as significant if there was one SNP within 2kb of the gene (Figure 7c).
-Using all 1251 genes linked to domestication traits by bigRR for a functional enrichment analysis found only 22 significantly overrepresented biological functions (Fisher exact test, p<0.05, Supplemental Data Set 2b) when compared to the whole-genome T4 gene annotation.
+The use of all 1251 genes linked to domestication traits by bigRR for functional enrichment analysis revealed only 22 significantly overrepresented biological functions (Fisher exact test, p<0.05, Supplemental Data Set 2b) when compared to the whole-genome T4 gene annotation.
 The enrichments were largely surrounding enzyme and transport functions, which are known to be key components of how the pathogen produces toxic metabolites and conversely detoxifies plant defense compounds.
 Thus, there is an apparent subset of B. cinerea genes that may be specific to the genetic changes that occurred in tomato during domestication.
-Further work is needed to assess if and how variation in these genes may link to altered virulence on domesticated and wild tomatoes.
+Further work is needed to assess if and how variation in these genes may be linked to altered virulence on domesticated and wild tomatoes.

-Discussion
+DISCUSSION